Samsung: 1980–2000

-1990–2000

 Since 1990, Samsung has increasingly globalised its activities and electronics; in particular, its mobile phones and semiconductors have become its most important source of income.
 It was in this period that Samsung started to rise as an international corporation in the 1990s.
 Samsung's construction branch was awarded contracts to build one of the two Petronas Towers in Malaysia, Taipei 101 in Taiwan and the Burj Khalifa in United Arab Emirates.
-In 1993, Lee Kun-hee sold off ten of Samsung Group's subsidiaries, downsized the company, and merged other operations to concentrate on three industries: electronics, engineering and chemicals.
-In 1996, the Samsung Group reacquired the Sungkyunkwan University foundation.

 Samsung became the world's largest producer of memory chips in 1992 and is the world's second-largest chipmaker after Intel (see Worldwide Top 20 Semiconductor Market Share Ranking Year by Year).

-In 1995, it created its first liquid-crystal display screen.
+In 1993, Lee Kun-hee consolidated the group around electronics, engineering and chemicals by selling, downsizing, and merging operations.
+In 1995, Samsung's textile department invested in FUBU, an American hip hop apparel company, after the founder placed an advertisement asking for funding in The New York Times.
+The same year, it created its first liquid-crystal display screen.
 Samsung grew to be the world's largest manufacturer of liquid-crystal display panels.
-Ten years later, Sony, which had not invested in large-size TFT-LCDs, contacted Samsung to cooperate, and, in 2006, S-LCD was established as a joint venture between Samsung and Sony in order to provide a stable supply of LCD panels for both manufacturers.
-S-LCD was owned by Samsung (50% plus one share) and Sony (50% minus one share) and operates its factories and facilities in Tanjung, South Korea.
-As of 26 December 2011, it was announced that Samsung had acquired the stake of Sony in this joint venture.
+In 1996, the Samsung Group reacquired the Sungkyunkwan University foundation.

 Compared to other major Korean companies, Samsung survived the 1997 Asian financial crisis relatively unharmed.
 However, Samsung Motor was sold to Renault at a significant loss.
 As of 2010, Renault Samsung is 80.1 per cent owned by Renault and 19.9 per cent owned by Samsung.
 Additionally, Samsung manufactured a range of aircraft from the 1980s to the 1990s.
 The company was founded in 1999 as Korea Aerospace Industries (KAI), the result of a merger between then three domestic major aerospace divisions of Samsung Aerospace, Daewoo Heavy Industries and Hyundai Space and Aircraft Company.
 However, Samsung still manufactures aircraft engines and gas turbines.